bglynch/property-dashboard/README.md

 [WebPageTest](https://www.webpagetest.org/) - Testing the website preformance
 [Lighthouse Chrome Extension](https://developers.google.com/web/tools/lighthouse/) - performance, quality, and correctness of your web app

+I also used the following validators to validate my code.
 [W3C](https://validator.w3.org/) - HTML markup validator
 [W3C](http://jigsaw.w3.org/css-validator/) - CSS markup validator

 ## Issues
-As this is a the databse is collected via. web scraping, the code is succeptible to breaking if the html layout of the scraped web page is altered.
+Given that the data is collected via. web scraping, the code is succeptible to breaking if the html layout of the scraped web page is altered.
 The current version is working as of the most recent commit of the **python/scrape.py** file

 ## Content
-This content in the app is for educational use only
+The content in the app is for educational use only

 ## Credits
 Regular Expressions - [regex101](https://regex101.com/)